Skip to main content

 NDRS data overview

 The below infographic shows the flow of data from NHS provider through the NDRS registration process.
-Please refer to the supporting information section of this page for a full summary of the content of this image:
+Please refer to the text description for a full summary of the content of this image:

 Screenshot of data flows from the NHS through the NDRS registration process.